nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 * Include the FHIR profiles from linked clinical areas where they are key to understanding the requested clinical area.

 ### Consultations ###
-When returning a consultation record include the follow:
+When GP Connect returns a Consultation it will supply the metadata of the consultation and all the clinical data that was recorded during the Consultation.

+Include the following FHIR profiles:
 * The Encounter profile of the Consultation
 *	The List profiles of the Consultation
 *	The ProblemHeader profile of any directly linked Problems